-• Entering 2019, This is America Foundation visual documentarian Carol M. Highsmith's intensive state-by-state study of the United States, updating the historic Library of Congress prints & photographs collection, reached approximately the halfway mark.
-Last year, Highsmith and her traveling companion and husband, writer and researcher Ted Landphair, completed expeditions to Arizona, Oregon, Washington state, New York state and city, Maryland, and Delaware.
+•This is America Foundation visual documentarian Carol M. Highsmith's intensive state-by-state study of the United States, updating the historic Library of Congress prints & photographs collection, reached more than the halfway mark.
+In 2018, Highsmith and her traveling companion and husband, writer and researcher Ted Landphair, completed expeditions to Arizona, Oregon, Washington state, New York state and city, Maryland, and Delaware.
 The intensive Arizona study will produce the latest 256-page hardcover book highlighting the most memorable images from Highsmith's work in that state.
 The Arizona volume will be the seventh such book to date, following others showcasing the work in Alabama, California, Texas, Connecticut, Colorado, and Wyoming.

-• In 2019 the Foundation team will be documenting scenes and the people of Pennsylvania, Massachusetts, Virginia, and possibly other states to be determined.
+• In 2019 the Foundation team will be documenting scenes and the people of Pennsylvania, Massachusetts, Virginia, Minnesota, Michigan, Illinois and Florida.

 • Early in 2019, Highsmith began using a notable piece of photographic equipment: a Phase One IQ4 150-megapixel camera, said to deliver the highest-fidelity images on earth.

-• Carol M. Highsmith’s personal Web site, http://carolhighsmithamerica.com/, and its developer, the Bates Creative agency, won a prestigious 2018 “Best in Show” W³ Award, honoring "creative excellence on the Web and recognizing the creative and marketing professionals behind award-winning sites."
+• Carol M. Highsmith’s personal Web site, http://carolhighsmithamerica.com/, and its developer, the Beyond Definitions agency, won a prestigious “Best in Show” W³ Award, honoring "creative excellence on the Web and recognizing the creative and marketing professionals behind award-winning sites."